Gardening Therapy for Mental Health

 Introduction

 The NHS services are struggling to ensure high standard of care are maintained in the wake of financial and operational drawbacks it is experiencing.
 In order to achieve quality care the leadership of the NHS both at local and national levels must focus on service improvement and clinical excellence.
 The NHS needs to redesign its services in a way to ensure there is safety, savings on cost, effectiveness, streamlining of services and improved experience of care.
 Service improvement will also help remove the negative connotations people have on nursing (Craig, 2018).
 NICE offers guidelines which are supposed to ensure excellent standardised care is achieved across all NHS facilities.
 It also decides which innovations should be adopted by the NHS but this does not deter clinicians from being innovative in healthcare provision (Charlton and Rid 2019).
 Service innovation in this context is taken to mean new set of behaviours and ways of doing things that are different from previous practice and are aimed at improvement in health outcomes, efficiency in administration, cost effectiveness and improved user satisfaction.
-Which are implemented by planned and coordinated actions (Nolte, Health systems for prosperity and solidarity 2018).
+Which are implemented by planned and coordinated actions, often supported by healthcare dissertation help (Nolte, Health systems for prosperity and solidarity 2018).

 The topic of this dissertation is to explore gardening and growing food as a therapeutic intervention for people with mental health disorders who are patients at Recovery Team East in London.
 This Patient Service Innovation (PSI) project aims to provide gardening sessions in addition to treatment as usual (TAU).
 Current research suggest that gardening therapy is linked to increased release of happy hormones serotonin and dopamine and reduced release of stress hormones, (Alaimo et al. 2016) which is helpful in treating patients with anxiety and depression and other mental health disorders and is seen to reduce demand on health care services and improve outcomes of care, therefore, it is a subject worth exploring (King’s Fund, 2016).
 This essay will also critically explore relevant approaches and strategies that can be applied in the management and delivery of care and their effectiveness in line with national health and social care policies.
 It will also explore and critically evaluate current health care challenges and policy drivers to manage these challenges as well as the importance of the key principles of Clinical Governance and its role in quality improvement and clinical excellence.